Car brand reviews

 Audis are marketed as premium cars, so it's no surprise to find that they are priced very much at the top end of the mainstream market.
-Even Audi's cheapest car, the A1, costs from around the £15,000 mark, while its popular A3 starts at more like £20,000.
+Even Audi's cheapest car, the Audi A1, costs over £15,000, while its popular Audi A3 starts at more than £20,000.

-Right at the top end, the R8 sports car is priced at well over £130,000.
-However, it's often the desirable optional extras that really push Audi prices up - just ticking a few boxes will see your wallet become much lighter.
+Right at the top end, the Audi R8 sports car is priced at up to £150,000.
+However, it's often the desirable optional extras that really push Audi prices up - just ticking a few boxes will see your bank balance become much lighter.